gammafunk/dcss-rc/README.md

 before a tile change, the setting to use when RandomTiles is disabled, and customize the tile change messages.

-To change the tileset used, you'll have to copy [RandomTiles.rc](https://github.com/gammafunk/dcss-rc/blob/master/RandomTiles.rc) directly into your rc instead of using `include`.
+To customize the tilesets used, you'll have to copy [RandomTiles.rc](https://github.com/gammafunk/dcss-rc/blob/master/RandomTiles.rc) directly into your rc instead of using `include`.
 See the [installation section]() for details about this.